grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### login_default_org_id

-Set the default organization for users when they log in.
+Set the default organization for users when they sign in.
 The default is `-1`.

 ### login_hint